Psidium

 Psidium is a genus of trees and shrubs in the family Myrtaceae.
-It is native to warmer parts of the Western Hemisphere (Mexico, Central and South America, the West Indies the Galápagos islands).
+It is native to warmer parts of the Western Hemisphere (Mexico, Central and South America, the West Indies, and the Galápagos islands).
+Many of the species bear edible fruits, and for this reason several are cultivated commercially.
+The most popularly cultivated species is the common guava, Psidium guajava.

 Taxonomy

 This genus was described first by Linnaeus in 1753.
-Many of the species bear edible fruits, and for this reason several are cultivated commercially.
-The most popularly cultivated species is the common guava, Psidium guajava.

 Fossils are known from the Paleogene of Patagonia.